Skip to main content

 Cooking up a little creativity.

-When it comes to igniting creativity at your program, it's important you articulate your program's philosophical framework.
+When it comes to igniting creativity at your program, it is important that you articulate your program’s philosophical framework.
 In summary, staff should understand the following:

 • Personal beliefs, while important, may be different than the program’s philosophy.

-• Creativity is an important 21st century skill.
+• Creativity is an essential 21st century skill.

-• Creativity is the arts and so much more, including science, technology, engineering, and mathematics.
+• Creativity involves the arts and so much more, including science, technology, engineering, mathematics (STEM) and games.

-• Creative expression manifests itself differently based on children's ages and the activities they are engaged in.
+• Creative expression manifests itself differently based on children’s ages and the activities in which they are engaged.

 • It is important to take a balanced approach.